WenbinFei/wenbinfei.github.io/research_demos/7-TCNM.md

   credit:
   creditlink:
 ---
-Two types of networks are constructed in this work.
 In a contact network, each node indicates a particle and an edge connects two nodes when two particles are in contact.
-Thermal networks are extensions of the contact networks that also consider near-contacts as edges (Fig. 1) and it can be used to calculate the λ<sub>eff</sub> by adding thermal conductance at the edges.
+A thermal networks is an extension of the contact network.
+It also considers near-contacts as edges (Fig. 1) and it can be further used to calculate the effective thermal conductivity λ<sub>eff</sub> by adding thermal conductance at the edges.

 <figure align="center">
 <img src="/images/network-construction.png" width='100%'/><br>